C64 OS: USER'S GUIDE

 modules.h statically computes the access offsets of each module, and defines the access offset constants.
 These can then be used by other modules by adding them to the exported routine offsets declared by the module's own header file.

 The problem is that anything assembled using this call mechanism will only be compatible with all of the other modules and services that have been assembled against the same original modules.h.
 It is insufficient to change modules.h down the road, because it is only used at assemble time.
-Therefore, although this call mechanism is lightweight, and fast, it is only suitable for use by core parts of the OS to call other core parts of the OS.
+Therefore, although this call mechanism is fast and lightweight, it is only suitable for use by parts of the core OS to call other parts of the core OS.

 Application Calling KERNAL Module